positron-solutions/transient-showcase/README.md

 This guide assumes you have minimal knowledge of Emacs, some programming experience in elisp and non-lisp languages, and have at least seen [screenshots](https://magit.vc/screenshots/) of `magit`.

+These examples serve to **illustrate** the documentation in transient's manual, which probably ships with your Emacs, accessible via `M-x info-display-manual transient`.

 ## How to use

+If you are reading the README.md on Github, this markdown file is exported as a preview for transient-showcase.org and to appear in search results etc.

-There are two ways:
+There are two better ways:

--   Open the README.org file in Emacs and run examples as literate org.
+-   Open the transient-showcase.org file in Emacs and run examples as literate org.
 -   Install the package to run commands and read their source.
 Start with the `tsc-showcase` command.